Debt-Dependent Speculative System US Economy

 A lot of people like to talk about real estate and whether a recession will cause real estate to crash like the Great Recession.
 Data is already coming in that California, New York and Miami are experiencing a lot of discounted inventory.

-I read data a couple of days ago that showed condos in Miami over $3 million are at a 33 year supply, which to me means at the current pace it would take 33 years to sell them probably assuming we don’t slow down or that no more are built.
-We both know that’s not going to happen.
+I read data a couple of days ago that showed condos in Miami over $3 million are at a 33 year supply, which to me means at the current pace it would take 33 years to sell them probably assuming we don’t slow down or that no more new condo inventory is built.
+We both know that’s not going to happen, they will keep building.

 Real estate is not a liquid asset, but it’s been bought and sold in a fairly liquid way within the past 10-11 years with easy credit.